 You’ve probably experienced the feeling of confusion when trying to select the correct home air filter for your needs.
 Which brand is best?
 Does the price reflect the quality?
 These are just two of many of the questions that make the selection mind-boggling.
 Let A-PLUS Service Experts crack the code of home air filters for you, so you can feel comfortable with your purchase.

-Here’s a tried and true way to determine how efficient your current filter is (NOTE: Do this outdoors or with something below the filter so you don’t end up with a mess): Hold the filter horizontally, then using everyday table salt, pour the salt through the filter to see the amount comes out the other side.
+Here’s a tried and true way to tell how efficient your existing filter is (NOTE: To avoid a big mess, we highly recommend conducting this test outside or over a protected surface): Set the filter horizontally, then using everyday table salt, pour the salt through the filter to see the amount comes out the other side.
 If some or all the salt falls through the filter, then you know that the filter will let dust that same size flow through.
-You might want to upgrade your filter to something more efficient.
+You should probably upgrade your filter to an air filter that’s more efficient.

 1) Filter Size

 Purchasing a properly sized air filter for your Waldorf home is important.
 Simply look at the label of your existing filter to see the proper measurements, or just measure it yourself.
-Most home air filters are 1” thick, but there are a number of standard width and height dimensions, and some systems have thicker filters.
+The majority of home air filters are 1” thick, but there are a variety of standard width and height dimensions, and some systems have thicker filters.

 2) Material & MERV Rating

-MERV ratings are the efficiencies of the filter on a scale of 16.
+Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
-This number identifies for the user, under the least efficient conditions, how well the filter is designed to trap contaminants.
+This number identifies for the user, under the least efficient conditions, how well the filter is designed to hold contaminants.

-To explain MERV ratings more impactfully, these are some usual MERV ratings and how they correspond to efficiencies.
-This is only a guide, so make sure you read the filter manufacturers’ information when buying specific filters.
+As a basic example, these are some usual MERV ratings and how they relate to efficiencies.
+This is only a guide, so make sure you read the filter manufacturers’ information when shopping for specific filters.

 Rating Average Filtration Efficiency